-The Tribute Visitors, Center will be located at a space in close proximity to the WTC Site.
+The Tribute Visitors; Center will be located at a space in close proximity to the WTC Site.

-TRIBUTE VISITORS CENTER--The Tribute Center opened adjacent to the World Trade Center site in September 2006.
+TRIBUTE VISITORS CENTER -- The Tribute Center opened adjacent to the World Trade Center site in September 2006.
 It offers an interactive learning experience that focuses on providing visitor orientation and factual information about the terrorist attacks of February 26, 1993 and September 11, 2001.
 The Tribute Center focuses on telling the human stories of those affected through its exhibits, programs and docent-led tours of the site.
-Tribute is expected to be open for a minimum of 5 years, effectively bridging the gap between the present day and the completion of the future WTC Memorial, Reflecting Absence. -- This capital project involved the planning, design, and construction of a 6,000 square foot visitor and education center located at 120 Liberty Street in New York City.
-Schematic design for the Tribute Center was completed as of May 26, 2005, and design development documents were issued on September 19, 2005.
-The project architect completed the construction documents for the Tribute Center as of November 22, 2005.
-Demolition began on January 4, 2006 and was completed in March, 2006.
-Construction was completed in September 2006, with punch list items remaining.
+Tribute is expected to be open for a minimum of 5 years, effectively bridging the gap between the present day and the completion of the future WTC Memorial, Reflecting Absence.
 The docent tour program officially began on November 19, 2005, with one tour per weekday and two tours per weekend day.
 The program increased to two weekday tours and four weekend tours in February 2006.
 To date, over 100 docents from the 9/11 community (victims' families, survivors, rescue workers, residents, and others) have been trained to provide tours.
-More than 25,000 visitors have taken the Tribute Center's tours to date.
-The Tribute Center opened to the 9/11 community on September 6, 2006 and to the general public on September 18, 2006.
 The Center houses 4,000 square feet of gallery space on the first floor and 2,000 square feet of gallery and program space on the lower level, including a space for community gatherings.
 Galleries include: "World Trade Center Community Remembered," celebrating the World Trade Center before September 11th; "Passage Through Time," telling the personal stories of those who experienced September 11th first hand; "Aftermath and Recovery," where a moving film shows the mammoth task and tremendous will of the rescue and recovery workers; "Tribute," showing images and lovingly selected objects given by families to share their loved ones with the world; and "Voices of Promise," where the vast international response to September 11th is documented.
+All activities have been completed for construction associated with the Tribute Visitors Center.
+As of September 30, 2007 the TVC has welcomed 295,901 visitors